-The Family Hope Program (PKH), as part of the national social protection program, has made a significant contribution to reducing extreme poverty in Mimika District.
-In general, PKH acts as an instrument of state intervention for the poorest and most vulnerable groups of society, using a conditional cash transfer approach that aims not only to provide direct cash assistance but also to encourage behavioral changes, especially in the areas of education and health.
-From the research results and panel data analysis conducted, it can be concluded that PKH has a significant negative effect on extreme poverty levels.
-In other words, the larger the coverage and distribution of PKH assistance, the lower the extreme poverty rate in Mimika District.
+The Family Hope Program (PKH), as part of the national social protection program, has significantly contributed to reducing extreme poverty in the Mimika District (Widiastuti, Umar, & Hafiziandra, 2024).
+In general, PKH acts as an instrument of state intervention for the poorest and most vulnerable groups of society, using a conditional cash transfer approach that aims not only to provide direct cash assistance but also to encourage behavioral changes, especially in education and health.
+The research results and panel data analysis indicate that PKH has a significant negative effect on extreme poverty levels.
+In other words, the larger the coverage and distribution of PKH assistance, the lower the extreme poverty rate in the Mimika District (Naa, Umar, & Ngutra, 2024).
 This indicates the effectiveness of PKH in alleviating the economic burden of beneficiary families and providing them with the opportunity to gradually escape absolute poverty.

 PKH has successfully improved access to basic services for the poor.
-Pregnant women, children, the elderly, and people with disabilities who are the primary target groups of the program have shown increased participation in health and education services.
+Pregnant women, children, the elderly, and people with disabilities, the program's primary target groups, have shown increased participation in health and education services.
 With the fulfillment of basic needs such as immunization, pregnancy check-ups, and children attending school, PKH has helped create a strong socio-economic foundation for the next generation of poor families (Cahyadi et al., 2020).
 A significant indirect impact of this program is the increased social awareness among the poor to become more active in productive economic activities.
-Some beneficiaries have used part of the PKH funds to support micro-enterprises and household capital needs, such as selling food, opening small shops, or engaging in small-scale animal husbandry.
-Although its contribution to income is not yet large, this demonstrates the multiplier effect of the program on economic independence.
+Some beneficiaries have used part of the PKH funds to support microenterprises and household capital needs, such as selling food, opening small shops, or engaging in small-scale animal husbandry.
+Although its contribution to income is not yet significant, this demonstrates the program's multiplier effect on economic independence.

-However, the implementation of PKH in Mimika has not been fully consistent in its results.
-There are differences in effectiveness across districts, influenced by factors such as the quality of social assistants, infrastructure access to public services, and the validity of beneficiary data.
-For instance, some remote districts with limited access to education and health facilities, coupled with limited assistant capacity, show lower program effectiveness.
-Additionally, there are still technical challenges such as data discrepancies, delays in distribution, and communication gaps between assistants and beneficiaries.

-Overall, PKH is a highly relevant and adaptive program for addressing extreme poverty in complex regions such as Mimika District.
+However, the implementation of PKH in Mimika has not been fully consistent with its results.
+There are differences in effectiveness across districts, influenced by factors such as the quality of social assistants, infrastructure access to public services, and the validity of the beneficiary data.
+For instance, some remote districts with limited access to education and health facilities, coupled with limited assistance capacity, show lower program effectiveness.
+Additionally, there are still technical challenges, such as data discrepancies, delays in distribution, and communication gaps between assistants and beneficiaries.
+Overall, PKH is a highly relevant and adaptive program for addressing extreme poverty in complex regions such as the Mimika District.
 Its effectiveness is evident from the significant impact on reducing extreme poverty rates in the quantitative data, as well as improved accessibility to basic services and welfare in qualitative terms.
-However, the sustainability and improvement of the program's effectiveness require institutional improvements, strengthening of data systems, and cross-sector synergy, including collaboration with local economic empowerment programs, infrastructure development, and capacity-building at the local level (Anggraeni, Khusaini, & Prasetyia, 2023)
+However, the sustainability and improvement of the program's effectiveness require institutional improvements, strengthening of data systems, and cross-sector synergy, including collaboration with local economic empowerment programs, infrastructure development, and capacity building at the local level (Anggraeni, Khusaini, & Prasetyia, 2023).

-5. Conclusion and Recommendations
+5. Conclusion